-Employees must report a positive COVID-19 test result to the University by using the Positive Case Reporting Form.
-Employees must also remain off campus and follow directions from their county health department for home isolation.
+Employees must report their COVID-19 test result to the University by using the COVID-19 Test Result Reporting Form.
+If they test positive, employees must also remain off campus and follow directions from their county health department for home isolation.

 When can employees come back to work after a positive test?

 Employees should work with their public health case manager to determine when they can safely return to work.
 The Wisconsin Department of Health Services also has posted guidance on when an individual can discontinue home isolation.